gecko0307/dagon2/README.md

 - Shadeless materials in deferred pipeline
 - The renderer now uses separate irradiance cubemap
 - BRDF LUT is now generated at runtime instead of loading from `data/__internal`
+- Texture loader is fully based on [SDL3_Image](https://github.com/libsdl-org/SDL_image) and doesn't use `dlib.image.io`.
+KTX support is now a core feature
+- Built-in texture caching.
+Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
+- Many new DDS/DXGI formats support
+- [Assimp](https://github.com/assimp/assimp) integration is now a core feature. glTF and other model formats support now rely on Assimp
 - GPU texture resampling now uses separable Lanczos filter
 - `Environment` class is gone, all environment properties are now part of the `Scene` class
 - Better handling of transparent objects.
 Transparent and opaque meshes are now differentiated per-material, not per-entity.
 This simplifies asset import and allows mixing transparent and opaque face groups in the same mesh